CrackedPolishedBlackstoneBricksMC/voldeloom/quat_notes/csvs and srgs.md

 p_70011_3_,par3,0
 ```

-very High quality Full hd 1080p parameter name mappings :ballot_box_with_check: definitely not 99.9999% auto generated names lol.
+very High quality Full hd 1080p parameter name mappings Ballot Box With Check :ballot_box_with_check: definitely not 99.9999% auto generated

 ### the rest

+All of these have little utility but for completeness:

-`version.cfg` -> ini-format file that includes a bit of version information about mcp and the minecraft versions it's for
+* `version.cfg` -> ini-format file that includes a bit of version information about mcp and the minecraft versions it's for, probably used by the mcp self updater (that exists btw)

-`astyle.cfg` -> config file for the old Artistic Style java formatter! it's used to postprocess the output in the source-based world just to have something prettier in your IDEs.
+* `astyle.cfg` -> config file for the old Artistic Style java formatter! it's used to postprocess the output in the source-based world just to have something prettier in your IDEs.

-`mcp.cfg` -> ini-format file with a million config entries that are relevant to the original mcp scripts
+* `mcp.cfg` -> ini-format file with a million config entries that are relevant only to the original mcp scripts. file paths and decompiler arguments and stuff.

-`patches/` -> various source patches to correct for deficiencies in Fernflower that caused the code to fail to recompile.
-There's also `Start.java`, which is patched *in* to the game to set the run directory outside of `.minecraft` before invoking the real main.
+* `patches/` -> various source patches to correct for deficiencies in Fernflower that caused the code to fail to recompile with the original scripts.
+There's also `Start.java`, which is patched *in*to the game to set the run directory to `.` instead of the `.minecraft` folder before invoking the real main.

+and with that we've explored every file in the `conf/` directory.

 # `forge-1.4.7-6.6.2.534-src.zip`, `forge/fml/conf/` directory

+ok so that was about vanilla MCP, this is the forge-customized version of MCP and all the rest of the mappings systems i look at in this document will be from Forge.

-`client.srg` and `server.srg` have been replaced with a single `joined.srg`. this still maps every class to the `net/minecraft/src` package structure.
+* `client.srg` and `server.srg` have been replaced with a single `joined.srg`. this still maps every class to the `net/minecraft/src` package structure.

-the `side` column in `fields.csv` and `methods.csv` still exists, but it is always `2` instead of `0` or `1`. your guess is as good as mine
+* the `side` column in `fields.csv` and `methods.csv` still exists, but it is always `2` instead of `0` or `1`. your guess is as good as mine

-a new file exists, `packages.csv`, that mostly speaks for itself. it augments the contents of `joined.srg` with packaging information.
+* a new file exists, `packages.csv`, that mostly speaks for itself. it augments the contents of `joined.srg` with packaging information.

 ```csv
 class,package